LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ---------

-A UDF can generate task-specific intermediate data on the worker nodes by defining a :meth:`~libertem.udf.UDF.get_task_data` method.
-The result is available as an instance of :class:`~libertem.udf.UDFData` in :code:`self.task_data`.
+A UDF can generate task-specific intermediate data on the worker nodes by defining a :meth:`~libertem.udf.base.UDF.get_task_data` method.
+The result is available as an instance of :class:`~libertem.udf.base.UDFData` in :code:`self.task_data`.
 Depending on the circumstances, this can be more efficient than making the data available as a parameter since it avoids pickling, network transport and unpickling.